py5coding/py5book/content/hybrid_programming.md

 On my computer, the frame rate increases to 31 fps.

 Now let's use hybrid programming to make this even faster.
-Use the `py5utils` command line tool to setup a `Py5Utilities` template and add the following Java code:
+Use the `py5utils` command line tool to create a `Py5Utilities` template and then add the following Java code:

 ```java
 package py5utils;